Ange Kouame: Professional career

 By May 2021, Koaume who was still in Ateneo at the time has been receiving offers to play for teams in other parts of Asia and in Europe.
 However he remained with Ateneo for two more UAAP seasons.

 Kouame joined the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) in 2023.
 Despite being a naturalized Filipino citizen already by this time, he is still only eligible to play as an import as per league eligibility rules.
 Instead, he played for the team at the 2023 William Jones Cup where the team was invited as the Philippines' representative.
 This marked Kouame's return to the Taiwan tournament since 2018.

-In September 2023, UB Chartres Métropole, which plays in the Nationale Masculine 1, the third tier of French basketball, announced that they had signed Kouame.
+In September 2023, UB Chartres Métropole, which plays in the Nationale Masculine 1 (NM1), the third tier of French basketball, announced that they had signed Kouame.

 Kouame suits up for PBA team Meralco Bolts in the East Asia Super League for the 2024–25 season.
 An import under PBA regulations, he is considered as a Filipino under EASL rules filling the naturalized player berth.

+In July 2025, Kouame returned to France to join the STB Le Havre.
+He was to play for the 2025–26 NM1 season which was to begin in September 2025 but was replaced due to failure to comply with medical documentary requirements.
+In August 2026, Kouame signed with an undisclosed French club.